-Asian shares mixed after wobbly gains on Wall St
+World shares mostly higher after wobbly gains on Wall St

 The Kospi in Seoul shed 0.4% to 2,401.83, while Australia’s S&P/ASX 200 added 0.2% to 6,842.90.

 Traders now see a one-in-four chance the Fed may hike its benchmark rate by a full percentage point next week, quadruple the usual move, according to the CME Group.
-A day earlier, it was closer to a one-in-three chance.
-The site puts the probability of a three-quarter percentage point increase now at 76%, up from 69% on Tuesday.

 The central bank has already raised its benchmark interest rate four times this year, with the last two increases by three-quarters of a percentage point.

-The Fed is taking the aggressive action on interest rates to try and cool the hottest inflation in four decades.
-Tuesday’s report on high prices jolted the market with signs that inflation is entering a more stubborn phase that could require an already resolute Fed to become more aggressive.
+The aggressive action on interest rates is designed to try to cool the hottest inflation in four decades.
+Tuesday’s report on high prices jolted markets with signs that inflation is entering a more stubborn phase that could require an already resolute Fed to do more.

-Wall Street is especially worried that the rate hikes could go too far in slowing the economy and send it into a recession.
-The Fed is trying to avoid that outcome, but the latest inflation reports suggest that is becoming a more difficult task.

 The broader U.S. economy has been slowing, but consumers have remained resilient and the job market remains strong.
 Wall Street will get another update on inflation’s latest impact on spending when the government releases its retail sales report for August on Thursday.

-The market is also monitoring U.S.-China tensions and war in Ukraine, while business and government officials are bracing for the possibility of a nationwide rail strike at the end of this week that could paralyze an already discombobulated supply chain.
+In the U.S., businesses and government officials are bracing for the possibility of a nationwide rail strike at the end of this week that could paralyze an already discombobulated supply chain.

 The railroads have already started to curtail shipments of hazardous materials and have announced plans to stop hauling refrigerated products ahead of Friday’s strike deadline.
-Businesses that rely on Norfolk Southern, Union Pacific, BNSF, CSX, Kansas City Southern and other railroads to deliver their raw materials and finished products are planning for the worst.
+Businesses that rely on Norfolk Southern, Union Pacific, BNSF, CSX, Kansas City Southern and other railroads to deliver their raw materials and finished products were planning for the worst.

 Biden administration officials are scrambling to develop a plan to keep goods moving if the railroads shut down.
 The White House is also pressuring the two sides to settle their differences, and a growing number of business groups are lobbying Congress to be prepared to intervene and block a strike if they can’t reach an agreement.

-In other trading Thursday, U.S. benchmark crude oil was unchanged at $88.48 per barrel in electronic trading on the New York Mercantile Exchange.
-It jumped $1.17 on Wednesday.
+In other trading Thursday, U.S. benchmark crude oil gained 54 cents to $89.02 per barrel in electronic trading on the New York Mercantile Exchange.
+It jumped $1.17 on Wednesday to $88.48 per barrel.

-Brent crude, the pricing basis for international trading, slipped 24 cents to $93.86 per barrel.
+Brent crude, the pricing basis for international trading, picked up 50 cents to $94.60 per barrel.